SAP/ui5-webcomponents/docs/Migrating to version 2.0 guide.md

 |--------------|--------|---------------|
 | Property     | `wholeItemToggleable` | N/A (removed) |

--  `wholeItemToggleable` property is now removed.
-The functionality of clicking the whole item to show/hide the sub items is no longer available.
+- The `wholeItemToggleable` property is now removed.
+The functionality of clicking the whole item to show/hide the sub-items is no longer available.
 - The collapsing/expanding of the item can still be done by pressing the icon.

 ### ui5-notification-list

-- Instead of `ui5-list`, the new `ui5-notification-list` component should be used as a container for `ui5-li-notification` and `ui5-li-notification-group` components.
+- Although the `ui5-list` still exists, the new `ui5-notification-list` web component should be used as a container for `ui5-li-notification` and `ui5-li-notification-group` web components.

-  Previously the application developers were defining notifications in this way:
+If you previously used notifications inside `ui5-list`:
 ```html
 <ui5-list>
  <ui5-li-notification>
 ...
 ```

-To support accessibility, developers should now use the `ui5-notification-list` as seen below:
+Now, for better accessibility, use the `ui5-notification-list` instead:
 ```html
 <ui5-notification-list>
   <ui5-li-notification>